setting up a rainwater catchment system

 You can get started with rainwater collection by installing diverters in downpipes and filling a large garbage bin, but with this system there is no “first flush diverter” to remove impurities from the first quantity of rainwater from the roof.
 Water can be distributed from the bin/tank using gravity or a small pump.

-Types of water tanks
+Types of rainwater collection tanks

 - Cylindrical tanks – either plastic or galvanized iron are often the cheapest, but they require a lot of space.